The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/ad-cs/certificate-templates.md

 #### Certificate attributes

+Before explaining weak and strong labels, it is important to talk about certificate attributs.
 The options in the "Subject Name" tab of the Windows Certificate Template Console correspond to the flags in the `msPKI-Certificate-Name-Flag` attribute of the certificate template.
 Flags whose names follow the pattern `CT_FLAG_SUBJECT_REQUIRE_<attribute>` relate to the information contained in the `Subject` field of the certificate, and `CT_FLAG_SUBJECT_ALT_REQUIRE_<attribute>` relates to the SAN extension.

 When a certificate template requires an attribute from the enrolled account, but the enrolled account does not have that attribute or it is not defined, the behaviour may differ.
 Most flags are strong requirements (i.e. enrolment fails if the attribute is not defined for the enrolled account), but there are exceptions, as shown in the table below: